-We've taught our mobile design classes all over the world this year, and one question that we've continually heard is, "How can designers and developers collaborate effectively?"
+We've taught our mobile design class all over the world this year, and one question that we've continually heard is, "How can designers and developers collaborate effectively?"
 There's a gap between designers and developers who create mobile apps together, and while I don't have a simple solution, I do have some thoughts on closing that gap (or at least bridging it).

 First, let's start by saying that designers are totally dependent on developers to bring their designs to life.
 On our own, most of us are skilled at creating static mockups and a mildly-interactive prototype with some animation if we're lucky.
 But that's not a shippable app.
 Nobody wants to spend their time or money on that.
 So we need a developer to translate our design ideas into code that mobile devices can understand and execute for users around the world.